Learn more about neck pain: introduction

 - sit upright – roll your shoulders back gently and bring your neck back

-- keep your neck in the same position for a long time – for example, when sitting at a desk
+- do not keep your neck in the same position for a long time – for example, when sitting at a desk

-- twist your neck when you're in bed
+- do not twist your neck when you're in bed

 Learn more about neck pain: treatment